• Skip to primary navigation

 Balsamic vinaigrette is commonly used as a salad dressing, marinade or dipping sauce due to its tangy flavor and creamy texture.

-On the other hand, balsamic vinegar is often used in sauces, glazes and reductions to enhance the flavors of dishes with a sweet and sour depth.
+On the other hand, balsamic vinegar is often used in sauces, glazes and reductions to improve the flavors of dishes with a sweet and sour depth.

 Both can be easily incorporated into various recipes such as grilled meats, roasted vegetables or even desserts for added complexity and depth of flavor.